 Due to the nature and the intensity of the recent security challenges, Africa cannot help but be drawn into some of the security debates especially the one on the global war on terrorism.
 Internationally-sponsored terrorist networks have struck on African soil, built local cells that could strike again in Africa or recruit for operations elsewhere, and to find sufficiently sympathetic elements within the population to provide safe haven for terrorists.
 There are some convergence of the counter-terrorism priorities, mandates, activities and objectives of the UN system and that which the African Union (AU) determines as its priorities in preventing and combating terrorism in the continent.
-These priorities cover three broad areas: counter-terrorism legislation, operational mechanisms, and capacities, and the resources of the AU and the member states to carry them out.
+These priorities cover three broad areas: counter-terrorism legislation, operational mechanisms, and capacity building.
+While this convergence exists, there is a gap between recognized priorities, capacities, and the resources of the AU and the member states to carry them out.
 The focus for this paper therefore is to examine and critique these three broad areas for general convergence in the anti-terrorism strategies as applied in Africa.